Stettler & District History Book

 Are you interested in purchasing the Stettler & District History Book?

 The Stettler & District History Book committee is almost ready to publish our book!
 It covers the history of Stettler and the surrounding district from the early 1900's until the present.
-We expect to have the book to the publisher by early 2024 and it will be available by about mid-2024.
-It will be a set of 3 books, with about 2000 pages of content total.
-The price has not been confirmed yet, but we are trying to keep the price under $175 for the set of 3.
+We expect to have the book to the publisher in the fall of 2025 and it will be available near the beginning of 2026.
+It will be a set of 3+ books, with about 2000 pages of content total.

 If you may be interested in purchasing the book for yourself, a family member, or your business,